Does Kami No Itte Exist

 While I am not denying all the calculations previously made that prove that Go can someday be solved, I am sincerely hoping that this is not what is meant by kami no itte.
 Isn't kami no itte supposed to be something worth striving for?
 Turning go into tic-tac-toe is not my idea of unfinished business.

 Regarding perfect play in Go, we have to extrapolate forward from the current situation.
-Given the size of the goban and the abilities of human beings, I dont believe that human will ever develop perfect play in Go.
+Given the size of the goban and the abilities of human beings, I dont believe that humans will ever develop perfect play in Go.
 Computers, in time, may be programmed well enough to beat all humans and even give handicap stones to the most successful human players.
-At that point, computers programs, particulary ones that can change over time (neural nets are a currently available example, genetic programing another) may continue to increase in strength.
+At that point, computer programs, particularly ones that can change over time (neural nets are a currently available example, genetic programming another) may continue to increase in strength.
 Whether they will ever reach a level of play that makes go like tic-tac-toe, I have no idea.
 It really doesn't matter.
 Because Go is simple enough and difficult enough to fascinate humans, even if computers are much better.

 Rich: If it were the case that the second player must win with kame no itte, black should pass.
 In which case, white passes; kame no itte is thus to not play Go at all.